 In addition to Client Authenticated TLS, each NSA type has a specific security obligation to the Service Plane:

-An Aggregator MUST accept NSI messages from peers subject to NSI policy [NSI Policy], perform path computation if needed [GFD.213], and propagate messages to peers along a path to the target uPA or uRA depending on direction of message.
+An Aggregator MUST process NSI messages from peers subject to NSI policy [NSI Policy], perform path computation if needed [GFD.213], and propagate messages to peers along a path to the target uPA or uRA depending on direction of message.

 A uRA MUST determine the identity of the requesting user and authorize that user’s access to a trusted Service Plane.
 The uRA does not authorize a user’s access to Transport Plane resources.